stefanowalker/predict_property_value/README.md

 # TODO
--Revision in features selection step.
+- Revision in features selection step.
--Model Tunning
+- Model Tunning

 # CREDITIS
 - This application was built through a set of lessons from the week of data science made by the team of [Minerando Dados].